Richard Golian

 Risk vs. Reward: The Principle Every Investor Needs to Understand

-How We Are Manipulated Without Knowing It — And Why It Works
+How We Are Manipulated Without Knowing It: The Cognitive Biases That Make It Work

 Manipulation without the feeling of being manipulated is the most effective kind.